Mambalam: Transport

 West Mambalam is served by Mambalam railway station (the busiest station after Chennai Central, Egmore and Tambaram), providing access to Chennai Central, Chennai Egmore and Tambaram.
 The nearest bus terminus is T. Nagar.
 The bus service connects the area to K.K.Nagar, Vadapalani, Iyyppanthangal, Poonamallee, T. Nagar and Broadway (via Postal Colony), Mylapore and Vallalar Nagar (via Rangarajapuram) and Saligramam (via Brindavan Street), West Saidapet and Besant Nagar (via Mettupalayam).
 Other less frequent services connect the area to Taramani, Guindy Industrial Estate, Pattabiram, Tollgate and Kundrathur.
 Addition to that Small bus operated between Ashok Pillar to Liberty via 4th and 7th avenue of Ashok Nagar, Ayodhya Mandapam, Rangarajapuram.
 Nearest Metro Rail Station is Ashok Nagar.

-Only 4 buses pass through this area, which connects to Broadway, Iyappanthangal, KK nagar etc.
+Only 4 buses pass through this area, which connects to Broadway, Iyappanthangal, K.K.
+Nagar etc.

 Mambalam comes under RTO West which is situated K.K.
-Nagar next to Mambalam Taluk building.
+Nagar next to the Mambalam Taluk building.

 The Licence Registration is TN-09.

 Playgrounds

 In Bhakthavathchalam street in Mambalam there is a playground popularly referred to as "Thambiah Reddy Ground".
 It is a relatively small ground and generally only cricket is played there.
-Many parks are also there.
+Mambalam is also home to several parks.
 One of the parks is situated in Elliamman Koil Street and the park is called 'Kittu Park'.

-Cartman Street West Mambalam most famous football ground which is called "PSN ground".
+Cartman Street West Mambalam's most famous football ground is known as 'PSN ground'.